 1. Lifestyle Changes (First-Line Therapy for Most)

-Per ACC/AHA and CDC:
+According to ACC/AHA and CDC:

 - DASH Diet: Rich in fruits, vegetables, whole grains, low-fat dairy